qingyin-alice-zhong/llm_codegen_spec/README.md

 # llm_codegen_spec
 An enhanced version of llm_codegen with spec-kit integration for better kernel code generation on NPU architectures.
+(version for one kernel)

-# Example comments to start 3 iterations:
+# Example comments to start 5 iterations:
 ```bash
 cd ~/mlir-aie/allo
 conda activate allo